networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-03-08-rbac-with-rolebinding.md

 ---
-title: kubernetes > rbac with rolebinding
+title: "kubernetes > rbac with rolebinding"
-categories: kubernetes
+categories: "kubernetes"
 ---

 RBAC(Role Based Access Control) is one of the authorization modes supported by the Kube api server.
 And in this post we would see